-Note: The emission factors for landfill CH4 presented in this table are based on national-average rates of landfill gas capture and energy recovery.
-Avoided CO2 emissions from energy recovery are calculated based on the non-baseload GHG emissions intensity of U.S. electricity generation, since it is non-baseload power plants that will adjust to changes in the supply of electricity from energy recovery at landfills.
+Note: The emission factors for landfill $CH_4$ presented in this table are based on national-average rates of landfill gas capture and energy recovery.
+Avoided $CO_2$ emissions from energy recovery are calculated based on the non-baseload GHG emissions intensity of U.S. electricity generation, because it is non-baseload power plants that will adjust to changes in the supply of electricity from energy recovery at landfills.

-1.1.1 Developing the Emission Factor for Landfilling of Wood Products
+12.4.6 Developing the Emission Factor for Landfilling of Wood Products

-WARM calculates CH_4 emission factors for landfilled materials based on the CH_4 collection system type installed at a given landfill.
+WARM calculates $CH_4$ emission factors for landfilled materials based on the $CH_4$ collection system type installed at a given landfill.
 As detailed in the Landfilling chapter, there are three categories of landfills modeled in WARM: (1) landfills that do not recover landfill gas (LFG), (2) landfills that collect the LFG and flare it without recovering the flare energy, and (3) landfills that collect LFG and combust it for energy recovery by generating electricity.
 Direct use of landfill gas for process heat is not modeled.
-WARM calculates emission factors for each of these three landfill types and uses the national average mix of collection systems installed at landfills in the United States to calculate a national average emission factor that accounts for the extent to which CH_4 (1) is not captured, (2) is flared without energy recovery, or (3) is combusted on-site for energy recovery.^{40, 41} The Landfill CH_4 column of Exhibit 11-18 presents emission factors based on the national average of LFG collection usage.
+WARM calculates emission factors for each of these three landfill types and uses the national average mix of collection systems installed at landfills in the United States to calculate a national average emission factor that accounts for the extent to which CH4: (1) is not captured, (2) is flared without energy recovery, or (3) is combusted on-site for energy recovery.
+The Landfill CH4 column of Exhibit 12-15 presents emission factors based on the national average of LFG collection usage.